AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 After adding an AF server, you select the source PI Data Archive that contains the PI points you want to transfer.

-**Note:** There is a one-to-one (1:1) Data Archive to PI to OCS Agent constraint for PI to OCS transfers.
+**Note:** There is a one-to-one (1:1) Data Archive to PI to Data Hub Agent constraint for PI to Data Hub transfers.
 If your AF server references multiple Data Archives, only one Data Archive can be selected and configured for the transfer.

 The list of available PI Data Archive servers is based on what servers are referenced by AF elements on the AF server you selected.
-If you are upgrading an agent, the PI to OCS Agent Configuration Utility maintains the previously selected PI Data Archive configuration.
+If you are upgrading an agent, the PI to Data Hub Agent Configuration Utility maintains the previously selected PI Data Archive configuration.

-**Note:** If you are not adding an AF server, click the PI Data Archive icon on the first screen of the PI to OCS Agent Configuration Utility.
+**Note:** If you are not adding an AF server, click the PI Data Archive icon on the first screen of the PI to Data Hub Agent Configuration Utility.

 1. Open the utility and connect to AVEVA&trade; Data Hub.

-   **Result**:  The first screen of the **PI to OCS Agent Configuration Utility** opens.
+   **Result**:  The first screen of the **PI to Data Hub Agent Configuration Utility** opens.

 1. Click the **Data Archive Server** button, then enter the name of the Data Archive server and press Enter or click **Add Server**.